fishyfuntime/Game/README.md

 # Game
-This is were i keep my code for my game.
+This is were I keep my code for my game.